 Since being adopted at Herzl-Ner Tamid Conservative Congregation, a handful of other congregations around the country have started to use the database as well.
 For Ellis, the countless hours of data entry and sleepless nights put into this project are all worth it when his work strikes an emotional nerve with members of the Jewish community.

-One such time involved synagogue member Greg Wagner, whose grandfather Israel Cohen was killed as a Prisoner of War in World War II.
+One such time involved synagogue member Greg Wagner, whose grandfather, Israel Cohen, was killed as a Prisoner of War in World War II because he was a Jew.
 “It was heartwarming and amazing when I heard my grandfather’s name mentioned in this capacity during a yahrzeit,” he says.
 “To hear his name, as well as a different soldier’s name each week, truly honors them and helps ensure they and their sacrifice are not lost to history.”

 “When I look back at the program, it’s overwhelming,” says Ellis.
 “I get very emotional thinking about each name as a friend or brother.
 As I worked on it each night, I didn’t see the magnitude.
 The capacity of each of us is unlimited, even in one’s 80s, if we give ourselves a chance.
 Now that it’s largely complete, it’s time for new energy to step up for the care and maintenance of this sacred project.”